Happy birthday to …

 Peter Hand: Defenseman for the Ice from 2011-13.
 He played 50 games for the team, with three goals, 12 assists and 116 penalty minutes.
 He was dealt to the USHL’s Sioux Falls Stampede partway through the 2012-13 season, and played for the Stampede through 2014

 Dylan Clarke: Fuel forward in 2015-16.
 He had nine goals, 22 assists and 143 penalty minutes in 58 games.
 Clarke came to the Fuel after playing four full seasons in the CHL and ECHL with Tulsa, South Carolina, Evansville and Rapid City.
-Clarke retired from playing after the 2015-16 season.
-A native of Belleville, Ont., he is 30.
+Clarke retired from playing after the 2015-16 season, but has signed with Evansville of the SPHL for 2017-18.
+A native of Belleville, Ont., he is 31.